timdiels/chicken_turtle_project/README.md

 By consequence we must allow committing only part of the working directory.
 We can still require a clean directory before release however.

+Warn on a poorly formatted project name (underscores, upper case) instead of raising an error.
+The project may already have been submitted and the index may not allow renaming the package (although PyPI allows it through a support ticket).

 ## See also

 Python packaging recommendations: